 Shipping live fish across the country required new techniques, procedures, and equipment to keep fish and eggs in good condition.
 Live cars, box-like containers to hold water containing young fish, were built.
 New systems and equipment were developed, like the McDonald hatching jar.
 This kept fish eggs rotating uniformly, to aerate the water and keep temperatures within suitable ranges.

 By 1881, the volume of fish being transported by rail led to the purchase of the first “fish car” — a baggage car specifically designed for carrying fish.
-The Fish Commission eventually had four fish cars; several state fish commissions built their own fish cars to transport freshwater fish to U.S. locations.
+The Fish Commission eventually had 10 fish cars; several state fish commissions built their own fish cars to transport freshwater fish to U.S. locations.
 These unique fish cars were displayed at the Chicago World’s Fair in 1893 and at other major exhibitions and festivals during what railroad enthusiasts call ”the “fish car era.”

 The live cars were also transported in the baggage cars of passenger trains without extra charge.
 Baird obtained special low-rate tickets for commission officers and employees to travel to and from Woods Hole, Massachusetts, where the commission's main hatchery was located.
 Fish culturists, called messengers, were allowed to ride in the baggage cars during the trip to tend to the live cargo.

 Salmon and other West Coast species, striped bass, catfish, eels, and lobsters were soon routinely shipped across the country.
 The Fish Commission became a major source of fish and fish eggs for distribution in the United States and overseas.
 Its work in fish culture gained worldwide acclaim.